Our Advisors are medical and public health experts who support DRASA in achieving our goal of making a sustainable impact on public health in Nigeria

 Billy (as he is known) grew up in Chapel Hill, N.C., and has always been particularly interested in infectious diseases.
 During his training Billy worked at the U.S. Centers for Disease Control and Prevention and the World Health Organization (WHO).

 In June 2014, Dr. Fischer was asked by WHO to help work on emerging pathogens and he has been sent to Guinea to work with Doctors without Borders (Médecins Sans Frontières or MSF) to try to help reduce mortality from Ebola Virus in rural communities.

-She also serves as Vice President for Health Systems Innovation at IntraHealth International, a global non-profit organization which has worked to support the needs of health workers in under-served communities for over thirty years.
+She formerly served as Vice President for Health Systems Innovation at IntraHealth International, a global non-profit organization which has worked to support the needs of health workers in under-served communities for over thirty years.
 IntraHealth’s innovations include iHRIS (the most widely used open source workforce database), the Dean’s Dashboard management software for health professional schools, a mobile phone support application for community health workers, mobile phone updates for job applicants, and mobile phone interactive voice response training for health workers.